DASH: Faster Shampoo via Batched Block Preconditioning and Efficient Inverse-Root Solvers: Introduction

 Motivated by this efficiency gap for Shampoo, in this paper we aim to significantly reduce the computational overhead of Shampoo while preserving its numerical precision.
 We focus on accelerating the inverse matrix root computation, which is the algorithm's primary bottleneck, by making high-quality preconditioning practical for widespread use.
 To this end, we propose \method (\textbf{D}istributed \textbf{A}ccelerated \textbf{SH}ampoo), a high-performance implementation designed to fully leverage modern GPU architectures.
 By bridging the gap between theoretical efficiency and hardware support, \method empowers researchers to investigate the optimizer's properties in diverse settings without prohibitive runtimes.
 Our contributions are as follows:

 \begin{enumerate}[leftmargin=*] \item We introduce \method, a novel GPU-efficient approach for block preconditioners.
 The sequential loops used in prior Distributed Shampoo implementation are replaced with independent blocks stacked into 3-D tensors and processed in parallel, to significantly increase GPU utilization.
-This architectural change, combined with half-precision support (FP16), reduces the running time of the optimizer step by up to $5\times$ compared to the standard Distributed Shampoo.

-\item We investigate two new advanced linear algebraic approaches for computing matrix powers in the context of deep learning optimizers: the Newton-Denman-Beavers (Newton-DB) iteration~\citep{higham2008functions} and Chebyshev polynomial approximation using Clenshaw's algorithm~\citep{cody1970Chebyshev,boyd2001Chebyshev}.
+This architectural change, combined with half-precision support (FP16), reduces the running time of the optimizer step by up to $5\times$ compared to the standard Distributed Shampoo. \item We investigate two new advanced linear algebraic approaches for computing matrix powers in the context of deep learning optimizers: the Newton-Denman-Beavers (Newton-DB) iteration~\citep{higham2008functions} and Chebyshev polynomial approximation using Clenshaw's algorithm~\citep{cody1970Chebyshev,boyd2001Chebyshev}.
 Motivated by the design of recent optimizers like Muon~\citep{jordan6muon-keller}, we explicitly aim to minimize the number of iterations required for these methods without degrading model performance.
-We show that our implementation of Newton-DB achieves lower validation perplexity than Coupled-Newton and standard Eigen-Value Decomposition when implemented into both Distributed Shampoo and our \method block-preconditioned approach.

-\item We provide a behavioral analysis of Newton-based iterations for matrix root computation.
+We show that our implementation of Newton-DB achieves lower validation perplexity than Coupled-Newton and standard Eigen-Value Decomposition when implemented into both Distributed Shampoo and our \method block-preconditioned approach. \item We provide a behavioral analysis of Newton-based iterations for matrix root computation.
 We demonstrate that the standard Frobenius norm scaling is suboptimal because it results in slower convergence, thereby requiring a higher number of iterations to reach the desired precision.
-Additionally, we offer intuitive explanations for the distinct convergence behavior observed in Coupled-Newton approaches compared to Newton-DB.
+Additionally, we offer intuitive explanations for the distinct convergence behavior observed in Coupled-Newton approaches compared to Newton-DB. \item To address the Frobenius norm scaling limitations identified in our analysis, we introduce \textbf{multi-Power-Iteration}, an efficient half-precision implementation of the Power Iteration algorithm.
+This method robustly estimates the spectral radius (avoiding local maxima) to provide optimal scaling for the preconditioner blocks.
+This enables the Newton procedures to satisfy convergence criteria rapidly, further reducing the computational cost. \end{enumerate} Our paper is structured as follows: Section~\ref{section:preliminaries} introduces notation, Shampoo optimizer and its features; Section~\ref{section:inv-root-methods} covers the inverse root methods, as well as the analysis of the iterative methods and multi-Power-Iteration; Section~\ref{section:blocking-strategy} describes the efficient blocking strategy; Section~\ref{section:experiments} describes experimental results and we finally conclude with related work and discussion in Section~\ref{section:related-work-discussion}.
+We present the Chebyshev polynomial technique in Appendix~\ref{appendix:CBSHV}.